NCBI-Hackathons/Hidden-Figures/README.md

 ## Hypotheses

 1. Women are more likely to be on the acknowledgments than the author list would suggest.
-2. The acknowledgment for the types tasks for men and women differ.
+2. The acknowledgment for the types of tasks for men and women differ.
 3. The type of praise given men and women differ (_fruitful_ discussion, _outstanding_ analysis).
 4. These trends change over time, reflecting more equality.